GERMAN INVASION OF POLAND DURING WW2

 . . . . . . . . . . . . . . . . . .

-A Word About the Bombing of Dresden by Allied Air Forces in February 1945
+A Word About the Controversy Surrounding the Bombing of Dresden by Allied Air Forces in February 1945

 People questioned and continue to question why such devastation was necessary so close to the end of the war.
 In recent times, a number of Allied Air Force pilots have publicly expressed regret at killing large numbers of German civilians during the Allied bombing of targets in Germany.

-Documentaries, articles and books have vilified Allied leaders for undertaking these operations, sometimes referring to them as "immoral" or "war crimes."
+Documentaries, articles and books have roasted Allied leaders for undertaking these operations, sometimes referring to them as "immoral" or "war crimes."
+These assertions are incorrect for a number of reasons, but especially because they do not look at the matter through the eyes of the true victims of the war such as the Poles and many, many others.

-Then Hitler told his generals on the eve of the invasion of Poland: "Kill without pity, without mercy all of Polish language
+Hitler told his generals on the eve of the invasion of Poland: "Kill without pity or mercy all men, women and children of Polish race and language."

-The feelings of guilt and regret were felt by civilians, soldiers and air crews who did not see nor understand the extent and true character of the atrocities committed on the ground by the German people and soldiers, against, most severely, the Polish nation and its people.
-Fighting their war in the air, Allied air crews were insulated from the madness of war on the ground.
-The Commonwealth and American soldiers who liberated Europe never saw what had ocurred in Poland.
-British and American civilians knew rationing and experienced the pain of sons killed overseas but mostly they knew war from the newspapers.
+The feelings of guilt and regret at the bombing of German civilians were felt by Allied civilians, soldiers and air crews who did not see nor understand the extent and true character of the atrocities committed on the ground by German soldiers and civilians, against, most severely, the Polish nation and its people.
+Fighting their war in the air, Allied air crews were insulated from the madness of war and enemy occupation on the ground.
+The Commonwealth and American soldiers who liberated Europe never reached Poland and therefore did not see the extent and severity of what had occurred there.
+They saw only the isolated horror of some concentration camps and witnessed the extreme hunger in Holland.
+British and American civilians on the home front felt material shortages and rationing and experienced the pain of sons killed overseas but mostly they knew war from the newspapers and newsreels.
 Even in the face of the written and graphic photographic evidence that surfaced after the war, these civilians and soldiers could not then and cannot now relate to the scope of the true tragedy that wasted Poland over the course of six years.

-The Germans who survived the bombings may feel sorry for themselves as they survived an incredible ordeal, but it was only one incredible ordeal.
-And they had lived a pretty good life until that time while their sons and fathers were off raping, looting and killing in foreign lands.
+The German civilians who survived the bombing of Dresden may feel sorry for themselves.
+They did survive an incredible ordeal, but it was only one incredible ordeal.
+They should feel fortunate that they did not have to try to survive six years of enemy occupation.
+And they had lived a pretty good life in the early years of the war while their sons and fathers were off raping, looting and killing in foreign lands.

-One can certainly empathize with the feelings of guilt and regret which are normal in people who have a conscience but who could understand how many Germans did not have a conscience, and rabidly hated Poles, Jews, Ukrainans, Russians, etc. Furthermore, the Germans indulged in their hate follwing the invasion of Poland; murdering, executing, beating, humiliating, torturing, raping, and mutilating at will.
-And some, but by no means all, German civilians treated their Polish slaves with brutality.
+The victims can certainly empathize with the feelings of guilt and regret which are normal in people who have a conscience.
+However, the victims saw first hand how many Germans did not have a conscience, and rabidly hated Poles, Jews, Ukrainans, Russians, etc. Furthermore, the Germans indulged in their hate following the invasion of Poland; murdering, executing, beating, humiliating, torturing, raping, and mutilating at will.
+And some, but by no means all, German civilians treated their Polish slaves with brutality or lynched downed Allied airmen.

-Anyone reading the material on this web site can see quite clearly that the German invasion of Poland was incredibly brutal on a day to day basis.
+Anyone reading the material on this web site can see quite clearly that the German invasion of Poland was incredibly brutal on a daily basis.
 The Germans began a campaign of terror against civilians from the moment the war started.
 The Luftwaffe bombed both civilian and military targets and strafed not just soldiers but mothers and their children.
-Immediately following occupation, Poles, children included, were rounded up and shot or imprisoned.
-Furthermore, the Germans bombed Warsaw (and many, many other Polish cities, towns and villages) to ruin in September, 1939 without the least regard to the suffering inflicted on the civilians.
+Immediately following occupation, Poles, some children included, were rounded up and shot or imprisoned.
+Furthermore, in the course of the September 1939 invasion, the Germans bombed Warsaw (and many, many other Polish cities, towns and villages) to ruin without the least regard to the suffering inflicted on the civilians.
 The goal was the destruction of the Polish nation, plain and simple, and the sooner, the better.

 "The defence of Warsaw continued until 28th September.
 The siege consisted of continuous air raids and shelling by heavy guns.
 German leaflets threatened the use of poison gas.
 Finally, the air bombardment carried out during the whole of 23rd September destroyed the waterworks and then the enemy started numerous fires with incendiary bombs..."